Tray with delicious food on the plane, business class travel

 Standard Offer and Order flow by IATA.
 Source: IATA distribution guide

 Today, IATA supports dozens of capabilities, including continuous pricing and dynamic packaging.
-Below, we’ll only examine those our team explored or implemented as part of the OOM flow for the client’s distribution hub.
-Comments are given by Eugene Kallaur, Solution Architect at AltexSoft, who participated in preparing technical documentation for the development team.
+Below, we’ll only examine what our team explored or implemented as part of the OOM flow for the client’s distribution hub.
+We've included observations of Eugene Kallaur, Solution Architect at AltexSoft, who participated in preparing technical documentation for the development team.

 Shop capabilities

-• classical offers contain flight fares that can come with bundled ancillaries;
+• Classical offers contain flight fares that can be with bundled ancillaries.

-“When you initiate air shopping, the system will first return you a range of classical offers,” Eugene Kallaur explains.
-“Then you can say: “Ok, I’ve chosen this flight.
-But I also want a meal and WiFi”.
+“When you initiate air shopping, the system will first return a range of classical offers,” Eugene Kallaur explains.
+“Then you can say, 'Ok, I’ve chosen this flight.
+But I also want a meal and WiFi'.
 In response, you’ll get a range of available a-la-carte offers.
 Once you’re done selecting, all items are combined into a priced offer.”

 Now, let’s see what capabilities form the basic shop process and what information the airline exchanges with the sales channel at this stage.